 We programmed the collars to automatically detach from the deer after three weeks.
 Once deployed, the VHF beacon on the collar shifted to a mortality signal.
 We triangulated the mortality signals to locate the collars on the ground.
 Some of the deer continued carrying the detached collar draped over their necks up to a week after scheduled release.
 We located five of the six collars during the fourth week after deployment.
 We never detected a signal from the sixth collar.
 We removed all of the listener nodes from the field during the same week.

-RESULTS

-For clarification, we assigned IDs from 1 to 6 to the six deer we used in our experiment.
+RESULTSWwe assigned IDs from 1 to 6 to the six deer we used in our experiment.
 Collar nodes collected and stored GPS location data every hour.
 Deer generally stayed within a 4km2 area.
 Deer collars that located each other shared data by sending two beacon signals every 5 seconds within 20-second intervals and shared their interaction data every 6 seconds.
 The mean GPS fix success rate was 44.04% (95% CI = 40.77 - 47.31%).
 The mean percentage of reciprocated communication was 61.06% (95% CI = 57.91 - 64.21%).

 Deer 2 and deer 4 interacted extensively during the experiment period.
-Interaction data shows that once deer 2 and 4 located each other, they interacted with each other on average 25% of the time per day for the remaining 12 days.
+Interaction data shows that when deer 2 and 4 were located in the same area, they interacted at close range on average 25% of the time per day for the remaining 12 days.
 The duration of interaction ranged from 8-60% within a 24 hour period, depending on the day.
 Interactions occurred more frequently during the daytime (63.6%) than night (36.4%).
 The duration of continuous interaction for deer 2 and 4 was less than 10 minutes for 46% of total interaction time, 10-20 minutes for 21% of total interaction time, 20-30 minutes for 15% of total interaction time, and 40-90 minutes for 8% of total interaction time.
-The other four deer (deer 1, 3, 5 and 6) interacted only once or twice with each other.
-We were not able to retrieve deer 5 collar.
+The other four deer (deer 1, 3, 5 and 6) interacted only once or twice.
+We were not able to retrieve deer 5’s collar.
 However, we were able to collect deer 5 interaction data with deer 2, 3, and 4 by using the DTN algorithm.